 I’ve always loved books, perhaps because my parents read so much to us as children.
 Dad favoured classics like The Day of the Triffids and Hothouse, which – though possibly a bit advanced for under 10s – exposed us both to a multitude of words.
 (Yes, my sister’s a writer too).
 But the books that really stayed with me were J. R. R. Tolkien’s The Hobbit and The Lord of the Rings.

 I am irrevocably drawn to fantasy.
 As an unsociable teenage misfit, I read mountains of it.
-Growing up, some of my favourite writers were Robin Hobb, the three Terrys (Brooks, Goodkind and Pratchett), Robert Jordan, Patricia A. McKillip, Ursula Le Guin, David Eddings and Alan Garner.
+Growing up, some of my favourite writers were Robin Hobb, Terry Pratchett, Robert Jordan, Patricia A. McKillip, Ursula Le Guin, David Eddings and Alan Garner.
 J. K. Rowling holds a special place in my heart for all those summer evenings I spent re-reading Harry Potter, wishing for adventures at Hogwarts.

 That first novel still exists on my hard drive, quietly embarrassing me, but despite its flaws, I’m glad I wrote it.
 Working on the principle that if you’ve done something once, you can do it again, I studied creative writing at university for four years in the hope that I’d be better prepared the second time around.
 Creating something as vast and complex as a novel is fun, terrifying, exciting, torturous and pretty much every emotion in between.